vamzeee/vamzeee/README.md

 - 👋 Hey, I’m @vamzeee
 - 👀 I’m interested in working on new projects to get better at programming
-- 🌱 I’m currently learning web development right now
+- 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on anything that helps learn new things
 - 📫 Reach out to me on LinkedIn at https://www.linkedin.com/in/vamsee-meduri/